What To Know

 From iPhones to Androids, learn how to keep your calls connected without a hitch.

-- Enabling Wi-Fi Calling on Your Phone
+- How to Enable Wi-Fi Calling on Your Phone

-- Why Does Wi-Fi Calling Keep Turning off?
+- Why Does Wi-Fi Calling Keep Turning Off?

 - Solutions for Wi-Fi Calls Continually Dropping